 Acids in chemistry are defined as hydrogen-containing substances that give hydrogen ions (H+) in a water solution.
 An acid is sour in taste and changes the colour of blue litmus to red.
-Acids can also has properties to change the colour of the indicators (phenolphthalein, methyl orange, etc) when added to it.
-They react with metals like iron, zinc, and aluminum to liberate hydrogen.
+Acids can also have properties to change the colour of the indicators (phenolphthalein, methyl orange, etc) when added to it.
+They generally react with metals like iron, zinc, and aluminum to liberate hydrogen.
+Most of the chemical compounds have some acidic or basic properties.
+Strong acids are neutralized by certain types of strong bases to form salts and water.
+Most of the digestive fluids of humans and animals have also some acidic components.
+For example, HCl present in the stomach helps in the digestion of food.
+Hydrochloric acid (HCl), sulfuric acid (H2SO4), formic acid (HCOOH), acetic acid (CH3COOH), and nitric acid are the most common examples that we use widely in the chemical laboratory and various industries.

 Examples of some naturally occurring acids and their sources are given below in the table: